-Refer to Section 7(1) of the AESO's FTS Rate Schedule.
+7 Refer to Section 7(1) of the AESO's FTS Rate Schedule.

-- From a reliability perspective, the Fort Nelson area is radially fed from Alberta and - has a single generating plant, FNG, that now consists of two generators, the 47 MW - FNG G1 that is driven by a gas turbine and the 26 MW FNG G2 that is driven by a - 4 steam turbine.
-The primary reliability criterion is based on the largest single - 5 contingency (or N-1) standard8, which requires that sufficient resources be available - to meet the area load with the single largest element (transmission line to the area or - 7 local generation) out of service. - 8 To fully meet this standard, the following conditions would have to be satisfied: - When the transmission line is out of service, the local generating supply needs to be adequate to supply the full firm (N-1) demand9 - When the single contingency occurs that results in the largest net loss of local generating capacity, the aggregate load-serving capability of the remaining generation (if any) and the transmission interconnection to Alberta must be adequate to supply the Firm demand - The N-1 criterion is both (1) a measure of reliability for transmission planning in - B.C.10 and (2) the AESO's regional criterion for providing service to its north-western - region including the Fort Nelson area.
-From the AESO perspective, any time the - criterion cannot be met, load must be disconnected from the system.
-At present, any - increment of load that is above the supply capability in the northwestern region of - 20 the AIES may have to be curtailed or immediately shed (tripped) when the load in - the Fort Nelson/Rainbow area exceeds 130 MW.11
+1 steam turbine.
+The primary reliability criterion is based on the largest single 2 contingency (or N-1) standard 8 , which requires that sufficient resources be available 3 to meet the area load with the single largest element (transmission line to the area or 4 local generation) out of service.
+5 To fully meet this standard, the following conditions would have to be satisfied: 6 • When the transmission line is out of service, the local generating supply needs 7 to be adequate to supply the full firm (N-1) demand 9 8 • When the single contingency occurs that results in the largest net loss of local 9 generating capacity, the aggregate load-serving capability of the remaining 10 generation (if any) and the transmission interconnection to Alberta must be 11 adequate to supply the Firm demand 12 The N-1 criterion is both (1) a measure of reliability for transmission planning in 13 B.C.
+10 and (2) the AESO's regional criterion for providing service to its north-western 14 region including the Fort Nelson area.
+From the AESO perspective, any time the 15 criterion cannot be met, load must be disconnected from the system.
+At present, any 16 increment of load that is above the supply capability in the northwestern region of 17 the AIES may have to be curtailed or immediately shed (tripped) when the load in 18 the Fort Nelson/Rainbow area exceeds 130 MW.
+11 19 The analysis in the IRP assumes that the N-1 criterion must be met on the Alberta side of the border to comply with the AESO requirements.

-BC Hydro does not now apply its system-wide capacity reliability criterion (Loss of Load Expectation) of one day in 10 years) or energy reliability criterion on a regional basis.
+8 BC Hydro does not now apply its system-wide capacity reliability criterion (Loss of Load Expectation) of one day in 10 years) or energy reliability criterion on a regional basis.

-When full N-1 capability is not available, some customers are served on a curtailable basis where they could be tripped or asked to curtail their load under some system contingencies at high load levels.
+9 When full N-1 capability is not available, some customers are served on a curtailable basis where they could be tripped or asked to curtail their load under some system contingencies at high load levels.

-While N-1 is a measure of reliability, it is not necessarily met in all cases.
+10 While N-1 is a measure of reliability, it is not necessarily met in all cases.

-Measured as the sum of the gross generation from FNG and the Rainbow area generators plus the line outflows from AESO station A788S (7L62 and 7L58).
+11 Measured as the sum of the gross generation from FNG and the Rainbow area generators plus the line outflows from AESO station A788S (7L62 and 7L58).